hackdaymanifesto/site/index.markdown

 ### Ethernet to the Chair _Optional_

-At least fast ethernet feeding into a gigabit backbone arranged in a star or extended star topology.
+In case of WiFi collapse you should have ethernet available at the chairs, at least fast ethernet feeding into a gigabit backbone arranged in a star or extended star topology.

 ## Power